of the Russian Orthodox Church Outside of Russia

 l) executing resolutions of the Diocesan Assembly after confirmation by the Diocesan Bishop, and directives of the Diocesan Bishop on various matters;

-79. In case of disagreement of the Ruling Bishop with the decision of the Diocesan Council, he may either resubmit it for consideration to the Council or make a decision at his own discretion.
+80. In case of disagreement of the Ruling Bishop with the decision of the Diocesan Council, he may either resubmit it for consideration to the Diocesan Council or make a decision at his own discretion.

 VIII.
 VICARIATES AND VICAR BISHOPS.

-81. In large dioceses with numerous parishes and communities, vicariates, having a vicar bishop at their head, may be established by the Council of Bishops or Synod of Bishops, upon the petition of Diocesan Bishops to be supported by local funding.
+82. In large dioceses with numerous parishes and communities, vicariates, having a vicar bishop at their head, may be established by the Sobor of Bishops or Synod of Bishops, upon the petition of Diocesan Bishops requesting local relief.

-82. Upon the appointment of a vicar bishop, the Diocesan Bishop should set up ways and means for his adequate maintenance out of local funds and secure for him a church rectorship in his vicariate, of which he reports to the Synod of Bishops.
+83. Upon the appointment of a vicar bishop, the Diocesan Bishop should set up ways and means for his adequate maintenance out of local funds and secure for him a church rectorship in his vicariate, of which he should inform the Synod of Bishops.

-83. Vicar bishops are chosen, appointed, transferred and dismissed by the Council of Bishops, but in the period between Councils, by the Synod with the concurrence of the Diocesan Bishops by way of requiring the written opinions of all the bishops.
+84. Vicar bishops are chosen, appointed, transferred and retired by the Sobor of Bishops, but in the period between Sobors, by the Synod with the concurrence of the Diocesan Bishops by way of requiring the written opinions of all the bishops.

-84. A vicar bishop, on his nomination, is usually given the title of the city to which he has been permanently appointed, in which he will serve and where the cathedral church is located, and of which the vicar bishop is the rector.
-There should be a sufficient number of believing parishioners.
+85. A vicar bishop, on his nomination, is usually called by the name of the city to which he has been permanently appointed, in which he will serve and where the cathedral church is located, and of which the vicar bishop is the rector.
+There should be a sufficient number of faithful parishioners.

-a) visits the parishes of the diocese where divine services are conducted, controls the activity of deans, rectors and other persons in the parishes and their moral conduct;
+a) visits the parishes of the diocese where divine services are conducted, checks the activity of deans, rectors and other persons in the parishes and their moral conduct;

-b) points out both good aspects of their activity and positive things in the parishes that he notices, as well as defects and omissions, gives necessary directions and explanations, and, when needed, gives warnings and reprimands on site;
+b) points out both good aspects of their activity and positive things in the parishes that he has noticed, as well as defects and omissions, gives necessary directions and explanations, and, when needed, gives warnings and reprimands on site;

 d) while visiting parishes, inspects classes in church schools;

-e) in case of necessity, summons and conducts local pastoral and missionary meetings;
+e) in case of necessity, summons and conducts pastoral and missionary meetings in outlying areas;

 f) visits church educational institutions;

-g) receives and hears reports, requests and complaints of deans, rectors, clergy and lower clergy, church officers, parish delegations and individuals, and parish organizations; investigates local misunderstandings and takes measures to resolve the misunderstandings and establish peace and concord in the parish;
+g) receives and hears reports, requests and complaints of deans, rectors and other clergy and laymen, delegates of parishes, individuals and parochial organizations in outlying areas; investigates misunderstandings in outlying areas and takes measures to resolve the misunderstandings and establish peace and concord in the parish;

-h) issues directives on the local level concerning urgent and pressing matters which do not have general diocesan significance;
+h) issues directives in outlying areas concerning urgent and pressing matters which do not have general diocesan significance;

 j) has the right to present to the Diocesan Bishop his views and suggestions concerning the improvement of various aspects of church life and activities in parishes.

-88. Apart from visiting parishes of the diocese upon the express instructions of the Diocesan Bishop, the vicar bishop may perform divine services in other parish and monastic churches of the diocese in a specific region with the general blessing of the Diocesan Bishop.
-Similarly, the vicar bishop, when he receives such authority from his Ruling Bishop, gives permission for marriages in the parishes of the aforesaid district (excluding cases when permission for such marriages lies within the competence of the Synod), and resolves difficult questions of church life and practice which have been submitted by rectors of this district or by deans.
+89. Apart from visiting parishes of the diocese upon the express instructions of the Diocesan Bishop, the vicar bishop may perform divine services in other parish and monastic churches of the diocese in a specific region with the general blessing of the Diocesan Bishop.
+Similarly, the vicar bishop, in the case when he receives such authority from his Ruling Bishop, gives permission for marriages in the parishes of the aforesaid district (apart from cases when permission for such marriages lies within the competence of the Synod), and resolves difficult questions of church life and practice which have been submitted by rectors of this district or by deans.

-89. The traveling expenses of a vicar bishop, when conducting services or in connection with matters involving interested parties, shall be paid by the aforesaid parishes or by those persons.
+90. The traveling expenses of a vicar bishop, when conducting services or in connection with matters involving interested parties, shall be paid by the aforesaid parishes (where he serves) or by those persons.
 In some cases, namely trips undertaken at the express direction of the Ruling Bishop, the expenses may be paid out of diocesan funds if the parishes are in no position to cover them fully or partly.

-90. Vicar bishops have the right to present to their Ruling Bishop for his judgment reports on incorrect actions which they have noticed on the part of various officials, and on their behavior, and also concerning any kind of improvement in the organization of local church life.
+91. Vicar bishops have the right to present to their Ruling Bishop for his judgment reports on incorrect actions which they have noticed on the part of various officials, and on their behavior, and also concerning any kind of improvement in the organization of church life in outlying areas.

-92. If a vicar bishop receives from the Council or Synod of Bishops special powers or authority to conduct an investigation of some matter in another diocese; or to conduct a general or particular inspection (for example, of a religious school or monastery, etc.) of this diocese, in these cases the Supreme Church Authority merely advises the respective Diocesan Bishop of these powers or authority, and the vicar bishop, on the basis of the authority of the Supreme Church Authority, carries out his commission completely independently and makes his report direct to the Supreme Church Authority.
+93. If a vicar bishop receives from the Sobor or Synod of Bishops special powers or authority to conduct an investigation of some matter in another diocese; or to conduct a general or particular inspection (for example, of a seminary or monastery) of this diocese, in these cases the Supreme Church Authority merely advises the respective Diocesan Bishop of these powers or authority for his information, and the vicar bishop, on the basis of the authority of the Supreme Church Authority, carries out his commission completely independently and makes his report direct to the Supreme Church Authority.

-95. Vicar bishops who are entrusted with the administration of a group of parishes in a definite territory which is remote from the diocesan center enjoy expanded rights within the borders of their vicariates, namely, they act in outlying areas as though they were the Diocesan Bishop, making appointments, transfers and retirements of parochial rectors, with the authority and confirmation of the Diocesan Bishop; and they conduct court cases in respect to clergy on the basis of articles 12-16 of the Regulations on the Church Court (Court of Bishops).
+96. Vicar bishops who are entrusted with the administration of a group of parishes in a definite territory which is remote from the center of the diocese enjoy extensive rights within the borders of their vicariates, namely, they act in outlying areas as though they were the Diocesan Bishop, making appointments, transfers and retirements of parochial rectors, with the authority and confirmation of the Diocesan Bishop; and they conduct court cases in respect to clergy on the basis of articles 12‑16 of the Regulations on the Church Court (Court of Bishops).

 a) to give notice of the directives of the Diocesan Authority and supervise their execution;

-b) to be the closest supervisor of the clergy of the vicariate in their divine services and to supervise their good conduct;
+b) to be the closest supervisor of the clergy of the vicariate in their serving activities and to supervise their good conduct;

 c) to examine matters concerning payment of indisputable promissory notes of the clergy so as to indicate means of recovery and liquidation of these notes;

-d) to dismiss members of the vicariate clergy for a period up to one month and reporting this to the Ruling Bishop;
+d) to grant leave to members of the vicariate clergy for a period up to one month and reporting this to the Ruling Bishop;

 e) to present to the Ruling Bishop conclusions concerning the opening of new parishes and the closing of existing parishes and the alteration of their borders;